 Insufficient data for Michal to compare compensation growth.

-Michal's remuneration is higher than average for companies of similar size in Poland.
+Michal's remuneration is lower than average for companies of similar size in Poland.

 Management Team Tenure

 Average tenure of the